Prospecting and cold calling

 Now each prospect / company you want to reach will be an opportunity in this pipeline, and you can easily manage your prospecting activities in this pipeline.

 To import a list of companies as prospects, just import those as new opportunities into this pipeline's first stage.
-FunnelBud will teach you how to do this easily if you want to do it regularly for new campaigns.
+Use our Opportunity Import Template to import easily.

 To add a new prospect manually (maybe one of your other prospects referred you to a new company etc.), just create a new opportunity in the first stage and work on it from there.

-Note: An opportunity in SharpSpring needs to be associated to a contact.
-Therefore, you'll need to have a placeholder contact that you can add to new prospecting opportunities.
-We recommend having a single contact called "firstname.lastname@example.org" for this purpose.
+Note: An opportunity in FunnelBud needs to be associated to a contact.
+Therefore, you'll need to have a placeholder contact that you can add to new prospecting opportunities, for example [Name: Placeholder Contact, Email: firstname.lastname@example.org]

-- Ability to add number of emails / calls per day or week you should make to each prospect in each stage and let SharpSpring warn or remind you to follow up with prospects periodically in different stages.
+Ability to add number of emails / calls per day or week you should make to each prospect in each stage and let FunnelBud warn or remind you to follow up with prospects periodically in different stages.

 What deal values and close dates should I use?